-Street photographers are always trying different systems, looking for the best street photography camera.
-Thankfully, there are always new cameras developed and released on the market.
-Each style of street photography needs a different camera to record it.
+Street photographers are always searching for the best street photography camera.
+Luckily, there are always new cameras developed and released on the market.

-The best cameras for street photography are completely dependent on what you are photographing.
-Candid images are going to be difficult to capture with a humongous DSLR.
+So, what is the best camera for street photography?
+The best camera for street photography is dependent on what you are photographing.
+Candid images are going to be challenging to capture with a hefty DSLR camera.
 Architectural images won’t have the HDR (high-dynamic range) they deserve from a point-and-shoot.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]